-1.5 Working Alone
+1.5 Working Alone and Volunteer Policy

 Working alone at the laboratory bench without supervision can be extremely hazardous.
 Laboratory work must never be conducted unless another person is present, in the laboratory or in a nearby office or laboratory, who is aware of your presence.
 Supervisors are responsible for the safety of students working under their direction.
+The Department of Materials Science and Engineering doesn't accept any volunteer work, during summer or regular academic year.